-Following that, the dice with the black hand card symbol, seven marker-cubes for permanent achievements (coloured green) as well as six marker-cubes (coloured yellow) standing for makeshift solutions are set aside of the gaming board.
+Following that seven marker-cubes for permanent achievements (coloured green) as well as six marker-cubes (coloured yellow) standing for makeshift solutions are set aside of the gaming board.

 Finally, a red coloured marker is placed to the two-value of the zero-to-8 scale on the hand-cards-extension board.
 By increasing or rather decreasing the Machine's starting hand card level the game can be made more or less challenging.
 The Machine will always be the starting player.